 1874 – The patent (#157,124) for barbed wire was issued to Joseph F. Glidden of DeKalb, Illinois.

-1877 - Anna Sewell's Black Beauty is published.
+1877 – Anna Sewell’s Black Beauty was published.

 1896 – The first US absentee voting law (voting via mail) was enacted by Vermont.